 Degrees and Courses | Entry Requirements | Support | Doctoral Profiles

-The School provides wide and varied opportunities to undertake research programmes that will support the growth of research skills and build on subject knowledge.
-If you are interested in postgraduate masters programmes, please also view our Masters and Professional Development Programmes web page.
+The School provides wide and varied opportunities to undertake research programmes on a full or part-time basis that will support the growth of research skills and build on subject knowledge.
+If you are interested in taught postgraduate masters programmes, please view our Masters and Professional Development Programmes web page.

 Before applying for a research degree, applicants are encouraged to find out more about the current research taking place in the school.
 You can also find out more on individual staff profiles.
 You may also download a summary of staff research interests (PDF, opens new window).